-Many US Navy workers like enginemen, firemen, electricians, boilermen or machinist's mates were at risk of becoming ill due to asbestos exposure.
+Many US Navy workers like enginemen, firemen, electricians, a-gangers or boilermen were at risk of becoming ill due to asbestos exposure.
 Asbestos was used as a fire retardant and it has great insulation properties, which determined many manufacturers to use it in creating products like adhesives, pumps, valves, gaskets, tiles, turbines and wire coating.

 The exposure is possible whenever someone performs a task around this mineral.
 It is known that asbestos is composed of tiny fibers that easily get into the lungs.

 Unfortunately, no doctor can tell if you developed a respiratory disease until you start having symptoms.
 From the exposure until the first sign of disease 20-50 years an pass.
 A machinist's mate has the role of operating, maintaining and repairing the engines and the equipment in the repair department used for the ship propulsion.
 They made repairs not only in the main engine room? and evaps but throughout the whole ship.
 Among the devices that power the ship, we mention the steering engine, the hoisting machinery, the elevators, the refrigeration and the air conditioning equipment.

 Most of their activity is performed within the engine room where the propulsion of the ship, the electric power, the delivery of potable water and the steam service are provided.
 Other places where machinist's mates do their job are the auxiliary division of the engineering department, but also other public spaces like the galley, the lounge areas or the berthing places.